billstam12/model-simulation-population/README.md

+# FOR A MORE UP TO DATE VERSION OPEN README.ipynb

 # In what level does inheritance affect the capital distribution of a population?
 ## Find out with the help of Python